PlasmaPy/PlasmaPy/vision_statement.md

 works.
 Documentation should be updated when the code is edited.
 The tests should cover new functionality (especially methods with complex logic), but the tests should also be readable and easy to maintain.
-Existing tests should be updated when necessary (e.g., during the initial development of a new feature when the API is not yet stable), but with caution since this may imply loss of backwards compatibility.
+Existing tests should be updated when necessary [e.g., during the initial development of a new feature when the application program interface (API) is not yet stable], but with caution since this may imply loss of backwards compatibility.

 Members of the PlasmaPy community may submit PlasmaPy Enhancement Proposals (PLEPs) to suggest changes such as major reorganization of a